How to Build a Financial Investment Calculator?

 Moving on, you can avail the option of getting an email notification once a user provides his/her contact information.
-This also works the other way round; you can send an email to your user directing them to more resources once you acquire their contact info.
+This also works the other way around; you can send an email to your user directing them to more resources once you acquire their contact info.

 Now that you have acquired the leads, what next?

-With native and non-native integrations send your leads further down the funnel through pre-established workflows on Zapier, MailChimp et al. For apps without a native integration use web-hooks.
+With native and non-native integrations send your leads further down the funnel through pre-established workflows on Zapier, MailChimp et al. For apps without a native integration use web hooks.
 All these can be accessed here Configure > Integrations.